The Upside to Downsizing Sooner Than Later

 Why not downsize now and experience the joy on your children's faces when you give them a few of your treasured heirlooms.
 Or ask your children now if they even want these items.
 This way you'll know the things you value most will be going to someone who appreciates them.
 Perhaps there are letters, diaries and personal items you just as soon your children didn't see.
 Sorting and purging through your personal affects now can help you sleep better knowing you won't be leaving this time-consuming task to your heirs.

 3) You’ll be more organized

-Maybe you don’t currently live in that big a house, but the overflow of clutter has you tripping over things left and right.
-Your garage and attic are bursting at the seams with sports equipment, baby clothes and items you haven’t set your eyes on or used in 10 years.
-Downsizing can help you organize your stuff so you can more efficiently find things.
-You might also enjoy living in a less cluttered house.
-Both of which can lower your stress level and help you think more clearly.
+No matter what size house you have, an overflow of clutter and lack of storage can leave you tripping over things left and right.
+Is your garage and attic bursting at the seams with sports equipment, baby clothes and items you haven’t laid eyes on or used in 10 years?
+By purging and ridding yourself of items you no longer need, you'll be more organized and efficient in your daily life.
+And a more organized and less cluttered house can lower stress levels and help you think more clearly.

 4) You’ll make room for what is important to you now

 Downsizing can help you create space for what’s truly important in your life right now.
 So many of us — me included — hang on to remnants of the life we were living 20 or 30 years ago.
 I don’t know about you, but I’m a different person today, with different interests, wants and needs.
 I didn’t need to hang on to all those furniture projects I was never going to get around to doing.
 Nor all the paint supplies for art projects I no longer enjoy.
 Or the boxes and boxes of videos I produced when I had a production company.
 Those were things from a past life and it was time to let them go.
 It doesn’t mean you can’t hang on to things for sentimental reasons.
 That’s a personal decision.
 But by giving away the things that no longer serve you, you’ll be creating space for what does.